Olejekglejek/Sparta/Week 1 Business/README.md

 Hello, My name is Oleg

 I am a graduate electrical engineer.
-Have a big passion for tech, guitars, and sports.Used to lead teams, and like to teach skills at which I am good at.
-Love traveling did a lot of volunteering activities, started Pascal programming from when I was 12 or 15.
+Have a big passion for tech, guitars, and sports.Used to lead sport teams and profesional as well and like to teach skills at which I am good at.
+Love traveling, been in more then 10 countries and planing to double that number in the next years, did a lot of volunteering activities mostly in the high school period, started Pascal programming from when I was 12 or 15.
 I pursued a university with a network background, a lot of things from electronics, programming, to AI, data analysis.

 A few things from my university which I would like to highlight more and which I am proud of most are my success in winning the Erasmus scholarship 4 times which gave me the opportunity to combine my studies at several international universities from Finland, France, Scotland which I can describe as the best part of my life that had a great impact on my personality.
 The other important factor was my internship and work placements as a Junior Industrial Engineer at 2 manufacturing companies.
 It helped me to integrate into the professional environment.
 Ive also successfully self tought myself fullstack dev and got a job as a Mobile App Dev which I am really really proud of.
-And one more thing that I want to point is my final thesis.
-Where I managed to apply all my knowledge to build a surveillance system with AI features, which I learnd outside of my curriculum.

 Here at Sparta I choose DevOps, I find it the best option for me because it combines everything I had a chance to work with, its very vesatile, lots of technology constantly changing career.
 This will help to achieve my target which is land and grow a succesfull career in IT.